-Join us – on January 7th, 2019, for the Studieskolen Spouse Connect course start.
+Join us – on January 13th, 2019, for the Fast Track to your next job – 5 day course.
 For those lucky enough to be a part of it (there is limited space for only 8 per course), then a welcoming environment shared by others in a similar situation awaits.

-Studieskolen, with over 40 years experience of teaching language, has now devised a course that offers language and culture, networking events and career coaching, and Welcome Group Consulting is proud to support them.
-With a focus on culture and language (yet still attaining an A1 equivalent qualification), understanding the ‘why’ is almost as important as understanding the words spoken.
+Welcome Group Consulting, with over 17 years experience of operations management & recruitment, has now devised a course that offers employability, culture, networking events and career coaching.
+With a focus on culture and employability, understanding the ‘why’ is almost as important as understanding the ho two communicate.

 Naturally, you will meet others in the same situation as yourself.
 Perhaps new to Denmark, perhaps not.
 But all will have atleast some things in common – an underlying feeling of not quite belonging and desire to help others.